From CPD to advocacy: How Member Priorities Shifted in 2025

 1. CPD remains the anchor of membership value, but satisfaction is fragile

-For professional associations CPD is not a secondary offering.
-It is central to professional identity, capability and compliance.
-While around two thirds of members agree their association provides access to CPD and resources, confidence drops sharply when asked whether CPD actually meets their needs.
+However, while around two thirds of members agree their association provides access to CPD and resources, confidence drops sharply when asked whether CPD actually meets their needs.
+This is particularly the case for professional associations.

 Among industry association members, more than seven in ten say CPD meets their needs.
 Among professional association members, fewer than half say the same.
 Alarmingly, this falls to just three in ten for younger members aged under 45.